KattyGZC/autoparts-pro/documentation/design.md

 6. Documentation
 - I used Swagger to document the API.
 This allows to have a clear and easy way to understand the API and to make it easy to test the API.
 FastAPI automatically generates the documentation which is a great advantage.

+7. Mocking
+- I used Faker to generate fake data for testing.
+This allows to have a clear and easy way to test the API without using real data.

+## Frontend
+- I used React to build the frontend.
+This allows to have a modern and responsive user interface.
+Vite is used as a build tool and Axios is used for HTTP requests.
+- The interface is simple and easy to use, with a clear and intuitive layout.
+I take some considerations to make it user-friendly and easy to navigate.
+- In the future, there is possible to add more features to the frontend, such as a dashboard to monitor the inventory and repair orders.

 ## Limitations
 - Lack of integration testing in the end-to-end flow.
 - Doesn't include authentication and authorization.
 - Doesn't cover cases like concurrency or cascade rollbacks.
+- It's necessary add more validation to ensure integrity of data and error handling to ensure data consistency.

 ## Future Improvements
 - Add authentication, authorization and role management.